 This area is perfect for hiking, with one famous trail being to the poetically-named Salto del Cabrero (Goatherd’s Leap), a pass with 80-metre sheer walls; look out for eagles and vultures.
 If you enjoy climbing, Monte Taillo offers spectacular views of the Sierra de Cadiz.

-Local specialities include charcuterie, ajo caliente (garlic soup), scrambled eggs with wild asparagus and pastries.
+Local specialities include charcuterie, ajo caliente (garlic soup), scrambled eggs with wild asparagus, local cheeses and pastries.

-The town’s feria is held from 12-15 August, called the Suelta del Toro del Cuerda, which dates from the 15th century.
-Its romeria takes place on the first Sunday in June, for patron saint San Esteban, while on 3 February its co-patron San Blas is celebrated.
+The town’s feria, held from 12-15 August, is called the Suelta del Toro del Cuerda, and dates from the 15th century.
+Its romería takes place on the first Sunday in June, for patron saint San Esteban, while on 3 February its co-patron San Blas is celebrated.

 How to get there